SpookyBlack29/casual/Tier Guide.md

   2. Kill the Finn to gain +200 str/agi (also gives 20k gold)
   3. Kill the giant worm looking thing for it to drops 3-4 books that give +200 str/agi each (also gives 100k gold)
   4. Attack the tree at the bottom of the stat area to have a 10% chance to get +50 str/agi on attack.
-  5. Talk to the NPC at the top of stat area to purchase 10 str/agi for 10k gold, 20 str/agi for 20k gold, or 50 str/agi for 40k gold.
+  5. Talk to the NPC at the top of stat area to purchase 10 str/ag for 10k gold, 20 str/agi for 20k gold, 50 str/agi for 40k gold, or 500 str/agi for 400k gold.

 After you have reached 200k stats you must decide if you want to keep your base character model or choose a skin.
 The available skins for each class can be seen by looking in the top right corner of the map.
 For the second tier you will not be able to choose a skin yet, but if you wish to pick a skin later you will need to kill the golem for your class.
 If you decide to stay with the base model for your class you can kill the vampire. **Note: If you choose to go with skin your stats will be reset but you will start with +5k to your stats.
 If you stay with your normal model you will retain your stats.**